Treatment & Results

 Study Completed

 REVERSE-SD was a double-blind, 6-month clinical trial designed to evaluate neflamapimod’s activity in reversing synaptic dysfunction, assessed by evaluating episodic memory in patients with early-stage Alzheimer’s disease.
 161 patients were enrolled and randomized to either placebo or 40 mg of neflamapimod twice daily for 24 weeks.
-The results from this study have been published.
-Results of the study showed target engagement of neflamapimod by demonstrating that neflamapimod reduced tau and ptau in CSF of AD patients.
+Results of the study showed target engagement of neflamapimod by demonstrating that neflamapimod reduced tau and ptau in cerebrospinal fluid (CSF) of AD patients.
 In this 6-month study, no discernable effect on cognition was seen on the overall population but a positive trend on cognition was observed in patients with the highest drug concentration level suggesting that a higher dose should be explored in subsequent longer duration trials to evaluate neflamapimod as a treatment to slow disease progression in AD.

 Huntington’s Disease Trial, Phase 2a